boobo94/boobo94.github.io/_posts/2021-02-08-add-swap-on-ubuntu.md

 ---
-title: How to add Swap on Ubuntu
+title: How to add Swap space on Ubuntu
 summary: Swap uses hard disk space memory (swap space) to store information from RAM and release some space from RAM.
 categories: devops
 tags: devops ubuntu swap